 Getting Better With Age

-Each year senior guard Donald Hand has increased his single season high in assists from 99 as a freshman in 1997-98 and 123 as a sophomore in 1998-99.
+Each year senior guard Donald Hand has increased his single season high in assists.
+He had 99 assists as a freshman in 1997-98 and 123 as a sophomore in 1998-99.
 As a junior in 1999-2000, Hand increased his single season high to 133.
-After only 22 games this season, Hand has already dished out 130 assists and is just four assists shy of setting a personal single season best.
-With 14 more assists, Hand will move into UVa’s top 10 for single season assists.
+After only 22 games this season, Hand has already established a new single season best with 141 assists.
+With three more assists, Hand will move into UVa’s top 10 for single season assists.
 Cory Alexander holds the 10th spot with 144 assists in the 1992-93 season.
 Alexander and Jeff Jones share eighth place with 145 assists apiece in the 1991-92 and 1980-81 seasons, respectively.

 Hall Sets Rebounding Mark

 Junior forward/guard Adam Hall grabbed 17 rebounds against Wake Forest (Feb.
 3), including 11 in the second half.
 Hall’s 17 rebounds is not only a career best, but the most by a UVa player since Junior Burrough pulled down 19 rebounds against Florida State on February 4, 1995.